top of page

 • Technical support (including recognising where resources can be shared).

-• Where possible the support needed for creatives to develop skills and capacity, with a clear eye on sustainability.
+• Where possible the support needed for creatives to develop skills and capacity, with a clear eye on empowerment and sustainability.

 • Support developing marketing material for individual events.